itrharrison/cosmoforward/README.md

 The meeting will be in Tenerife!

 # Programme
+The meeting will focus on four themes: (1) modelling, (2) measuring and (3) simulating the Universe, and the (4) infrastructure work required for it.

-This is an indicative programme to give you an idea of the daily themes, material we expect to cover, and split between talks and discussion.
+Below is a draft program summarising the talks, material we expect to cover, and split between talks and discussion.

 | Start Time | Mon Feb 9 | Tue Feb 10 | Wed Feb 11 | Thu Feb 12|
 |---|---|---|---|---|